Dr Nicola Dempsey

 -

-Place-keeping involves exploring innovative approaches to designing and managing open space while securing its long-term future by getting the right people, funding and policies in place.
+My research is focused around the concept of place-keeping, the long-term management of our green and open spaces.
+My research involves exploring innovative approaches to designing and managing open space while securing its long-term future by getting the right people, funding and policies in place.
+The place-keeping research group, which I lead, is developing a body of empirical evidence testing aspects of place-keeping in practice.

 - Research interests